What are some alternative words for inform?

 Synonyms for inform

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term inform.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word inform.

 Wiktionary